r03ert0/microdraw/README.md

 POST /api?source=/path/to/file&slice=12token=FAKE_TOKEN @data=file.json
 ```

 The token expires after 24 hours by default (can be changed by setting env `TOKEN_DURATION`)

+#### Saving annotation via file upload
+Deploy environments may not allow for `fs` access.
+As a result, Microdraw uses [memory storage](https://github.com/expressjs/multer#memorystorage) by default.
+This can lead to OOM.
+If `TMP_DIR` env is set, Microdraw will use `TMP_DIR` to write uploaded file.

 ### Set up your own local data folder
 * cd to /public directory, put yourDataFolder here which must contain